-Table 20.
+Table 21.
 IOCTL call arguments (continued)

-COMMAND/CODE SIZE REQARG SIZE RETARG SIOCGHOMEIF6 X'C014F608' 20 NetConfHdr See Figure 135 on page 263.
-SIOCGIFADDR X'C020A70D' 32 First 16 bytes-interface name.
-Last 16 bytes-not used 32 Network interface address (See Figure 136 on page 264 for format.)
-SIOCGIFBRDADDR X'C020A712' 32 First 16 bytes-interface name.
-Last 16 bytes-not used 32 Network interface address (See Figure 136 on page 264 for format.)
-SIOCGIFCONF X'C008A714' 8 Size of RETARG When you call IOCTL with the SIOCGIFCONF command set, REQARG should contain the length in bytes of RETARG.
-Each interface is assigned a 32-byte array element and REQARG should be set to the number of interfaces times 32.
-TCP/IP for z/OS can return up to 100 array elements.
-SIOCGIFDSTADDR X'C020A70F' 32 First 16 bytes-interface name.
-Last 16 bytes-not used 32 Destination interface address (See Figure 136 on page 264 for format.)
-SIOCGIFNAMEINDEX X'4000F603' 4 First 4 bytes of return buffer See Figure 137 on page 265.
-SIOCTTLSCTLX'C038D90B' 56 For IOCTL structure layout, refer to SEZANMAC(EZBZTLS1) for PL/I, SEZANMAC(EZBZTLSP) for assembler, and SEZANMAC(EZBZTLSB) for COBOL 56 For IOCTL structure layout, refer to SEZANMAC(EZBZTLS1) for PL/I, SEZANMAC(EZBZTLSP) for assembler, and SEZANMAC(EZBZTLSB) for COBOL
+COMMAND/CODE SIZE REQARG SIZE RETARG SIOCGIFCONF X'C008A714' 8 Size of RETARG When you call the IOCTL with the SIOCGIFCONF command set, the REQARG parameter should contain the length in bytes of RETARG.
+Each interface is assigned a 32-byte array element; the REQARG parameter should be set to the number of interfaces multiplied by 32.
+TCP/IP for z/OS can return up to 10 array elements.
+SIOCGIFDSTADDR X'C020A70F' 32 First 16 bytes is the interface name.
+Last 16 bytes are not used.
+32 Destination interface address (See Figure 141 on page 283 for format.)
+SIOCGIFNAMEINDEX X'4000F603' 4 First 4 bytes of return the buffer See Figure 142 on page 284.
+SIOCGIPMSFILTER X'C000A724' - See the IP_MSFILTER structure in macro BPXYIOCC.
+See note 1.
+0 Not used.
+SIOCGMSFILTER X'C000F610' - See the GROUP_FILTER structure in macro BPXYIOCC.
+See note 2.
+0 Not used.
+SIOCSAPPLDATA X'8018D90C' - See the SETAPPLDATA structure in macro EZBYAPPL 0 Not used.
+SIOCSIPMSFILTER X'8000A725' See the IP_MSFILTER structure in macro BPXYIOCC.
+See note 1.
+0 Not used.
+SIOCSMSFILTER X'8000F611' - See the GROUP_FILTER structure in macro BPXYIOCC.
+See note 2.
+SIOCTTLSCTLX'C038D90B' 56 For the IOCTL structure layout, see SEZANMAC(EZBZTLS1) for PL/I, SEZANMAC(EZBZTLSP) for assembler, and SEZANMAC(EZBZTLSB) for COBOL 56 For the IOCTL structure layout, see SEZANMAC(EZBZTLS1) for PL/I, SEZANMAC(EZBZTLSP) for assembler, and SEZANMAC(EZBZTLSB) for COBOL.